mixpanel/docs/pages/docs/analysis/advanced/custom-events.md

----
-title: "Custom Events"
-slug: "custom-events"
-hidden: false
-metadata:
-  title: "Custom Events"
-  description: "Learn about Custom Events in Mixpanel."
----

 ## Overview

 A custom event is a virtual event that was created from one or more events, optionally filtered down by a particular set of properties, and given a name.
-Useful to:
+You can use custom events to:

 - Merge two events into a single event ("User Signup" + "Account Created" -> "Signup")
 - Create an event based on a filter on another event ("Purchase" where Country = "US" -> "US Purchases")